DawidGlazik/Sim_World_Python/README.md

   * (animal - animal) if animals are the same type, they reproduce Plants can propagate.
 ### ACTION
 Action is different for different type of organisms.
-For instance, hogweed kills every animal in the nearest area except cyber-sheep, fox won't move to field with organism stronger than itself, cyber-sheep goes always in nearest hogweed's direction.
+For instance, hogweed kills every animal in the nearest area except cyber-sheep, fox won't move to field with organism stronger than itself, cyber-sheep goes always in nearest hogweed's direction and eats it.
 ### HUMAN ABILITY
 Human has ability which is calopalenie.
 For 5 turns human kills every organism in the nearest area.
 5 turns cooldown.
 ### Preview